 Projects are designed using intuitive wizards and templates with the GoAnywhere MFT browser-based interface.
 No programming or special technical skills are needed.
 The Project definitions are stored in a central database, which can be scheduled and executed by authorized users and applications.

-Watch our on-demand webinar, 10 Ways to Improve Your Processes with Advanced Workflows.
+The module that handles Workflows is called Advanced Workflows.
+Watch our on-demand webinar on 10 Ways to Improve Your Processes with Advanced Workflows.

 Listed below is a sample Project outline which retrieves data from a database, converts the data into an Excel document, encrypts the document with OpenPGP and transmits it to a FTP server: